 Trust an Expert Physical Therapist To Assist Your Stress Incontinence Relief

 Do these simple steps seem not so simple?
-Need more help?
-Dunh dunh du da da!
-HELP IS AVAILABLE!
-Reach out to your local pelvic floor physical therapist serving Eastern Iowa communities such as North Liberty, Cedar Rapids, and Iowa City.
+Need more guidance?
+Reach out to your expert local pelvic floor physical therapists at Breathe.
+PTW serving Eastern Iowa communities such as North Liberty, Cedar Rapids, and Iowa City.
 Or, contact us in West Des Moines, serving the Central Iowa area.
 In-person or virtual sessions are available!
 At Breathe.
 PTW, we create a safe, understanding environment where women of all backgrounds can receive the physical therapy, pregnancy, postpartum, and mental health resources they need to live a fruitful life.

 Get in touch with our team and schedule an appointment to relieve your stress incontinence!